 Nobunaga’s Ambition: Bushou Fuuunroku Soundtrack (PC-88), Yoko Kanno, 1990

-Developer KOEI didn’t rock the boat much with this fourth instalment of its Nobunaga’s Ambition franchise.
+Developer Koei didn’t rock the boat much with this fourth instalment of its Nobunaga’s Ambition franchise.
 The game continued its predecessors’ brand of menu-heavy strategising, set amongst feuding warlords in Japan during the 16th century.
 As before, it targeted those gamers who preferred intensely in-depth gameplay over elaborate visuals.
-Despite the geographically specific subject matter, KOEI felt that there was an overseas audience for Bushou Fuuunroko, bringing the SNES and Sega Genesis ports to the American market under the title of Lord of Darkness.
+Despite the geographically specific subject matter, Koei felt there was an overseas audience for Bushou Fuuunroko, bringing the SNES and Sega Genesis ports to the American market under the title of Lord of Darkness.

 While the early Nobunaga’s Ambition games were never visual stunners, their music was an entirely different story.
 Since the franchise’s second title Zenkokuban, future film and TV score legend Yoko Kanno had been responsible for the games’ soundtracks.
-Their various PC and console chiptunes scores didn’t give a strong indication of Kanno’s burgeoning talents.
+Their various PC and console chiptune scores didn’t give a strong indication of Kanno’s burgeoning talents.
 However, Koei had developed a fascinating concept dubbed “Soundware”.
 Soundware albums contained Red Book audio scores for several Koei PC-88 games.
-These albums replaced the games’ chiptunes soundtracks with upgraded music in case the PC in question was equipped with a CD drive.
+These albums replaced the games’ chiptune soundtracks with upgraded music – if the PC in question was equipped with a CD drive.
 Sometimes incorrectly referred to as arrange albums, these CDs were sold with special retail editions of various Nobunaga’s Ambition games.
 However, Koei also sold them separately as simple music albums.

-The Soundware albums had allowed Kanno to write for studio-grade synths and small live ensembles since Genghis Khan, recorded largely in 1987.
+The Soundware albums had allowed Kanno to write for studio-grade synths and small live ensembles since Genghis Khan, recorded mainly in 1987.
 In the next few years, Kanno was given an amazing number of opportunities to record her game music with live musicians on Soundware albums, including Zenkokuban, Ishin no Arashi, Nobunaga’s Ambition: Sengoku Gun’yuuden, Romance of the Three Kingdoms / Sangokushi and Uncharted Waters / Daikoukai Jidai.
 These works showed promise and flashes of greatness, but suffered from inconsistent songwriting quality and often less-than-complimentary recording sound.
-The Nobunaga’s Ambition: Bushou Fuuunroku soundtrack is an improvement in all regards on Kanno’s earlier works, standing as the first great score of her career – although she would still attain greater heights with future works.
+The Nobunaga’s Ambition: Bushou Fuuunroku soundtrack is in all regards an improvement on Kanno’s earlier works, standing as the first great score of her career – and the first great live orchestral game music score!